The farmer told me “It will happen after dusk”.

 One day in Spring, at midnight, when the rain was drizzling and the temperature was getting warmer I heard from outside my room: "Hey, it’s born!"
 It seemed like someone was beating at my door.
 Since I was fast asleep, I tried to regain consciousness.
 "You're coming with me!
 It's almost the break of dawn."
 I tried to understand what was going on.

 “Oh my god…”

 When I arrived at the stable, it was already on the ground standing on its own four legs.
 The farmer mumbled: “Bouncing baby boy”, it was like the arcane ritual of his long and winding road.
 "I'm sure he will become a great racing horse."
 The farmer said with a low voice as he was gazing at the young pony.
 After only a couple of hours, he tried to get milk from its mother.
 I could hear birds chirping and noticed that the sun was rising.

-Currently, more than 95 percent of Japan's racehorses are born and raised in the southeast of Hokkaido, an island in northern Japan.
-The region was known for its war horses until the early 1900s.
+More than 95 percent of Japan's racehorses are born and raised in the southeast of Hokkaido, an island in northern Japan.
+The region was known for its war-horses until the early 1900s.
 The intensity of competition at the horse races increased to the point that the new motto is "Losers must disappear."
-Because of this competitive climate, about 90 percent of horses born with any kinds of defects are transformed into cat food, dog food and food for human consumption.
-Through this project, I hope to bring awareness to the life and use of horses in Japan.
+Because of this competitive climate, about 90 percent of horses born with any kind of defect are transformed into cat food, dog food, and food for human consumption.